Updated: November 13, 2020

 Webinar: Creating Winning Virtual Programs In The COVID-19 Era

-The Peer-to-Peer Professional Forum recently hosted a special webinar that provided advice on how to create an effective virtual event.
+The Peer-to-Peer Professional Forum hosted a special webinar that provided advice on how to create an effective virtual event.

 What Creates Virtual Event Success 2020